History of Asmara: Growth as an Italian military base

-With the plan to raid Abyssinia and to incorporate it into the African colony, Asmara's cityscape began to change.
+With the plan to invade Ethiopia and to incorporate it into the African colony, Asmara's cityscape began to change.
 More and more soldiers were being stationed in Eritrea, and the city had only a short time to manage a rapid increase in its population.
-Between 1932 and 1936 alone the number of inhabitants rose from 18,000 to 98,000 people.
+Between 1932 and 1936 alone, the number of inhabitants rose from 18,000 to 98,000 people.
 Until 1935, administrative and commercial structures were expanded in order to build up Asmara as a military base for the upcoming war.
-The village became a bustling administrative city and a trading hub, that required its new inhabitants address its rising sanitation, building, transportation, and safety needs.
+The village became a bustling administrative city and a trading hub, that required its new inhabitants to address its rising sanitation, building, transportation, and safety needs.
 And so, housing, businesses, recreation services, as well as churches appeared out of thin air in a matter of a few short years.

-Before delving deeper into the details of Asmara's development, a brief summary of the origin and evolution story of this Italian colony on the Horn of Africa should be given in order to better contextualize, and hopefully make clearer, Asmara's extreme growth at the end of the 1930s.

 In 1935, Italy, a significant colonial power, had already occupied Eritrea for nearly 40 years.
 The fascist regime nevertheless aspired to expand its colony located on the Horn of Africa.
 Already in 1896, Italy had unsuccessfully battled Adwa with the aim of taking Ethiopia.
-Driven by this disgrace, in 1935 Italian troops invaded the Abyssinian empire without any declaration of war.
+Driven by this disgrace, in 1935, Italian troops invaded the Abyssinian Empire without any declaration of war.
 Asmara, because of its location in the highlands, was an ideal military location, which offered Europeans a relatively comfortable climate and was a good site strategically.
 And so, Asmara became the main supply base for the Italian offensive during the Abyssinian War.
-With a vengeance, the regime under Mussolini set their sights on taking the kingdom.
+With a vengeance, the regime under Mussolini set its sights on taking the kingdom.
 With nearly 400,000 men and 450 aircraft – these were half of the Regia Aeronautica – the Italian forces were far superior to the Abyssinians.
 The Italians also had the support of the Askari, who followed the Italian troops during the war.
 During the war against Ethiopia, 60,000 Askari fought on the Italian side.
 In the almost one-year-long fight, during which even poison gas was used, around 150,000 Abyssinians were killed.
 Historian Hans Woller marks the war in Abyssinia as the bloodiest military conflict to take place after WWI.